prashant133/Pygame/README.md

 #                       FLAPPY BIRD
-## introduction
+## Introduction:
-this game is an intresting game to play
+This is a simple game which you can play at your free time.
+*point